When your boss gives you a task or a project to carry out you might not like it, but to keep your job you do it.

 - Do you promise yourself to start exercising, but you never start?

-- Do you promise yourself to act in certain way, but never change your behavior?
+- Are you often promising yourself to act in certain way, but never change your behavior?

 - Do you promise yourself to carry out a certain task, but then find yourself looking for excuses not to do what you promised yourself to do?